In this section we consider the analysis of twining. Therefore lets start by importing some Magnesium data and reconstructing the grain structure.

 scatter(mori)

-We may determin the center of the cluster and check whether it is close to some special orientation relation ship
+We may determine the center of the cluster and check whether it is close to some special orientation relation ship

 % determine the mean of the cluster